iip-ecosphere/platform/platform/configuration/configuration.maven/README.md

   </build>
   ```

-The phases support the following configuration settings:
+The goals support the following configuration settings:
   - `model` (`-Dconfiguration.model=...`) the name of the IVML configuration model.
 This value must be given.
   - `modelDirectory` the directory the configuration model is located with (currently, usually and by default `src/test/easy`, `-Dconfiguration.modelDirectory=...`).
 If not absolute, the project base directory will be prepended.
   - `outputDirectory` the directory where to write the generated parts to (usually, `gen` or a sub-directory of it, default `gen`, `-Dconfiguration.outputDirectory=...`).
 If not absolute, the project base directory will be prepended.
   - `tracingLevel` the level of tracing during instantiation (`ALL` for everything, `TOP` for the top-level calls, `FUNC` for the VIL/VTL function level, default is `TOP`, `-Dconfiguration.tracingLevel=...`)
   - `resourcesDirectory` optional folder containing resources to be included into the application (see platform handbook, default `resources.ipr`, `-Dconfiguration.resourcesDirectory=...`).
 If given and not absolute, the project base directory will be prepended.
   - `fallbackResourcesDirectory` optional folder containing resources to be included into the application if `resourcesDirectory` does not exist (see platform handbook, default `resources``-Dconfiguration.fallbackResourcesDirectory=...`).
 If given and not absolute, the project base directory will be prepended.
-  - `adjustOutputDirectoryIfGenBroker` (default `true`,`-Dconfiguration.adjustOutputDirectoryIfGenBroker=...`) adjust the output directory to the sub-directory `broker` if the goal is `genBroker` using any `gen` folder as parent, or if no `gen` folder is on the path, using the actual output directory as parent folder for `broker`.
+  - `adjustOutputDirectoryIfGenBroker` (default `true`,`-Dconfiguration.adjustOutputDirectoryIfGenBroker=...`) adjust the output directory to the sub-directory `broker` if the goal is `generateBroker` using any `gen` folder as parent, or if no `gen` folder is on the path, using the actual output directory as parent folder for `broker`.

+All goals take over the maven offline mode and pass it on to the instantiation for further consideration in maven sub-calls.

+In addition, the goals `generateApps` and `generateAppsNoDeps` consider
+  - `apps` (`-Dconfiguration.apps=...`) a comma separated list of application ids (as defined in the IVML configuration) to be build